 - Aside from these three personal business days, your self-treated days may only be taken for illness or disability.
 If you have exhausted all the days in your CAR and you are regularly appointed, you may borrow up to 20 additional sick leave days.
 You must submit a request to borrow additional days in writing to your principal.
 It is important that you call your school and notify the principal each day that you will be absent.
 After ten self-treated sick days, whether they are borrowed or not, you will need a doctor's note.

 - If your supervisor suspects that you are abusing the sick leave provisions in the contract -- for example, absences are always on Mondays or Fridays or before holidays, s/he may investigate investigate.

 You are entitled to take one day each school year for an annual physical exam or for annual laboratory tests.
 This absence is deducted from your sick bank (CAR).

 Absences due to Hepatitis B as a result of working with children, or to an allergic reaction from a DOE-mandated skin test, will not be deducted from your CAR, provided you submit appropriate medical documentation.

 Other absences that are not deducted from your CAR include those used if you contract German measles, mumps or chicken pox from a student; for the death of an immediate family member or to appear in court as a juror or witness.
 These are considered "non-attendance" days.
 Your chapter leader can advise you about which forms to file for these absences.

-You can request up to 4 hours of paid time off annually to get screened for breast or prostate cancer, and up to 3 hours of unpaid time off annually to donate blood.
+You can request up to four hours of paid time off annually to get screened for breast or prostate cancer, and up to three hours of unpaid time off annually to donate blood.
 The request should be made in advance and in writing to your principal.
 It will be granted if it is determined that it will not be a major disruption to the school.